What Is A Roof Rat: South Shore IPM

 3. Infestation Growth

-Because roof rats reproduce quickly, one or two rats can turn into a full-blown infestation within months.
+Due to their rapid reproduction, roof rats can quickly turn a small problem into a major infestation.
 If left untreated, they can:

 - Spread to neighboring properties